What is this Service?

 - All software (application, database, etc.) are required to be legally licensed with software assurance.
 In certain cases like Microsoft SQL Server and Oracle Database products, these licenses are being purchased with vendor Enterprise Agreements to reduce cost and your demand for cloud services may include such licensing.

-- Customer is expected to keep Virtual Tools updated for each VM provisioned.
+- Customer is expected to keep Virtual Tools updated for each VM provisioned in the SOV Private Cloud.
 Service requires updates be installed no later than 45 calendar days after release.
 These updates should take place during the published maintenance windows.

 - Customer is responsible for timely notifications of issues experienced within their environment using the documented contact options.